 On February 18, 2020, the Boy Scouts filed for Chapter 11 bankruptcy as a result of lawsuits brought by survivors of childhood sexual abuse.
-We had filed many of those lawsuits on behalf of our clients and we will be actively involved with the bankruptcy proceedings.
+We filed many of those lawsuits on behalf of our clients and we are actively involved with the bankruptcy proceedings.

 What Does the Boy Scouts Bankruptcy Mean for Abuse Survivors?

-You can also read the bankruptcy petitions and our answers to frequently asked questions by clicking here.
+You can read the bankruptcy petitions and our answers to frequently asked questions by clicking here.

 If you or someone you love was sexually abused by a Scout leader or someone associated with the Scouts please contact us to learn your options and to ensure your rights are protected.